RiteshTiwari-2003/namaste-react-2.0/Readme.md

-# lets first understand what is react ?
+s# lets first understand what is react ?

 react is a javascript library for building user interface , it is developed and maintained by facebook and is widely used to create single page application where user interaction happen dinamically without reloading the page , react is based on component based architecture.which allow developer to build encapsulated component that manage there own state and can be composed to manage complex ui.